51 Insects That Start With H

 Their larvae, known as “dermestid larvae” or “carpet beetles,” are particularly efficient at consuming dried animal tissues.

-While hide beetles may be considered a nuisance when they infest stored animal products or museums, they are valuable in forensic investigations for their ability to aid in estimating the time of death.
+While hide beetles may be considered a nuisance when they infest stored animal products or museums, they are valuable in forensic investigations because they can help estimate the time of death.

 Control measures for hide beetles typically involve proper sanitation and storage practices to prevent infestations in sensitive areas.